ericallenpaul/EnumSeeder/README.md

 Fortunately with just a little bit of code you can create and populate a look up table that corresponds to the enum.

-My original atempt at this was to make it work so changing the enum was all you need to do.
-The lookup table would automatically update to reflect any additions or deletions.
-I ran into too many issues, primarily: how do I get the data into the "migration" script.
-I had to admit defeat for the moment and settle for having to change the enum code in two places.

 So let's walk through it.
 I have 3 projects in my example, a Web API project, a models project and a service project.